Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 2     Mailed check          56.95      1889.50    No
 3     Mailed check          53.85       108.15   Yes
 ```
-**4º Change:** The "tenure" column is related to the lenght period the customer had the service.
-The minimum lenght period is 1 month and the maximum is 72 months.
-Well, we can split it into 5 different groups, like.
+**4º Change:** The "tenure" column is related to the long period the customer had the service.
+The minimum length period is 1 month and the maximum is 72 months.
+Well, we can split it into 5 different groups:
 * 0 - 12
 * 12 - 24
 * 24 - 48